 Normal text is rough ideas that could be discussed in a paragraph.

-Biodiversity is declining because of global change.
+Biodiversity is declining because of global change and there is an asymmetry in the loss of biodiversity.

 Specifically, habitat loss and fragmentation, introduced species, and changing climates alter the composition of vector and plant communities.

-There is an asymmetry in the loss of biodiversity.

 Higher trophic levels tend to be more sensitive to change, so we may expect the loss of vector diversity to drive the change (vectors are the ones changing first as a result of global change).

+Plants importance to ecosystems connected to animals.

+Why do we care about plants relationships with animals and how do they interact with each other.

-There is increasing concern with frugivores because they play a vital role in dispersing seeds in the environment.
+There is increasing concern with seed vectors (e.g., frugivores) because they play a vital role in dispersing seeds in the environment, however, most of that work is in particular systems with more specialized mutualisms...

 Discuss examples of declining frugivore diversity.

 Discuss how declining diversity will impair that functional role (seed dispersal)